Define custom governance rules using Spectral

 How Spectral works

 Spectral checks that the APIs defined in OpenAPI documents conform to API design guidelines using a specific set of rules.
-For example, with Spectral you can check that all properties of all data models are in camel case, or that all operations have a summary.
+For example, you can use Spectral to check that all properties of all data models are in camel case, or that all operations have a summary.

 A Spectral rule targets a given location using a JSON Path Plus expression, then tests the values it finds with a function.
 It returns an error if the values don't conform to the rule.